bird70/AWS_ArcGIS_Lambda_Layer/README.md

 # Using the repo

-If you just want to create a Lambda layer to use with the arcgis API for Python and ArcGIS Online, the zip file in this folder can be uploaded to AWS directly, and a Linux/Python3.11 compatible Lambda Layer be created.
+If you just want to create a Lambda layer to use with the arcgis API for Python and ArcGIS Online, the output zip file can be uploaded to AWS, and a Linux/Python3.11 compatible Lambda Layer be created.
 That layer can be associated with various Lambda functions, so it doesn't have to be created multiple times.

 To build modified output, use the Dockerfile after making your changes to build a new container, then run the container interactively and change into the directory where the built Zip file is stored "cd /lambda-layer" to download the file.
 This works conveniently in Visual Studio Code with the Docker extension.